Legal Challenges to Sobriety Checkpoints

-Probable cause to make an arrest is needed if police don’t have a warrant and didn’t operate a sobriety checkpoint according to established guidelines.
-Probable cause exists when the facts known to the officer would lead another reasonable person in the same circumstances to believe that the person was guilty of a crime.
+Probable cause to make an arrest is needed if police don't have a warrant and didn't operate a sobriety checkpoint according to established guidelines.
+Probable cause exists when the facts known to the officer would lead another reasonable person in the same circumstances to believe that the person was guilty of an offense.

 Drivers arrested for a New Jersey DUI / DWI at sobriety checkpoints often worry that there is no point in fighting the charges, but evidence obtained at drunk driving checkpoints where the proper guidelines weren't followed can be challenged.
 A New Jersey DWI defense lawyer skilled in defending driving under the influence cases will work to determine whether the checkpoint was lawful and craft an individualized defense strategy accordingly.

-Please call Levow DWI Law to discuss any issues regarding roadblocks or sobriety checkpoints in New Jersey, as well as any other New Jersey DWI / DUI issue.
-Call 877-593-1717, or email us at firstname.lastname@example.org.
+Please call Levow DWI Law, P.C. to discuss your experience regarding roadblocks or sobriety checkpoints in New Jersey, as well as any other New Jersey DWI / DUI related issues.
+Call (877) 593-1717 for a free consultation, or email us at firstname.lastname@example.org.